Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/divertor_shaping.rst

 Thus, in the latter case, the function that describes the separatrix is interpolated to draw the "internal guide line", and the function that describes the last flux line in the scrape-off layer is interpolated to draw the"external guide line".

+Although in the majority of cases, this procedure prevents from having intersections between wall and flux lines of the scrape-off layer, such unwanted scenario can still occur.